 Here's an example of what you'll see when you open the activity "Hill Runner (Jessie Diggins)".
 You can find it by applying the Subject filter for Physics and the Topic filter for Kinematics.
 You may have to scroll through to later search result pages to find it.

-- Select the ⓘ in the upper left of the video player frame (which was formerly an "i") to find information and hints about the video.
+Select the question mark (?) in the upper left of the video player frame (which was formerly an "i") to find information and hints about the video.

 When you open an activity in preview mode you can not type in the text boxes.
 You can type in the data tables and create graphs.
 However, when you assign the activity, your students will be able complete the tables and answer the questions.